juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 but...
 Dual GPU PhysX does Not work, only 1x GPU. </br>
 Hardware Accelerated PhysX: </br>
 NORMAL does Not show flags on the ceiling. </br>
-HIGH shows all, but requires 2x GPU or very fast CPU. </but>
+HIGH shows all, but requires very fast CPU. </but>

 [X] VSync in the game. </br>
 [X] Vsync in NVIDIA X Settings. *Optional, Not Required. </br>